Skip to content

 Required courses

 Students must complete the required courses below, for a total of 39 credit hours.
+See which courses are being offered next semester.
 All course descriptions can be found in the Undergraduate Academic Catalog.

 • PUAD 1001 - Introduction to Leadership and Public Service (3 credit hours)